 About Joe Moore

 Known as a pioneer for political reform, governmental transparency and democratic governance, Joe Moore has represented Chicago's 49th Ward since 1991.
 Encompassing the majority of Chicago's Rogers Park community and a portion of the West Ridge community, the 49th Ward is one of the nation's most economically and racially diverse communities.

 Moore graduated from Evanston Township High School in 1976, earned a B.A. from Knox College in Galesburg, Illinois in 1980, and received a J.D. from DePaul University Law School in 1984.

 From 1984 to 1991, Moore worked as an attorney in the City of Chicago’s Department of Law, first in the department’s Appeals Division, where he argued cases before the Illinois Appellate Court, the Illinois Supreme Court and the U.S. Court of Appeals for the Seventh Circuit, and later in the department’s Affirmative Litigation Division, where he worked to recover millions of dollars on behalf of the City’s taxpayers.

-Moore won re-election in 1995, 1999, 2003, 2007 and most recently in 2011, when he received 72% of the vote.
-He is chairman of the City Council Committee on Special Events, Cultural Affairs and Recreation and also serves on the following City Council committees: Budget and Government Operations; Finance; Health and Environmental Protection; Human Services and Rules and Ethics.
+Moore won re-election in 1995, 1999, 2003, 2007, 2011 and most recently in 2015, when he received 67% of the vote.
+He is chairman of the City Council Committee on Housing and Real Estate and also serves on the following City Council committees: Budget and Government Operations; Education and Child Development; Finance; Health and Environmental Protection; Human Relations; Special Events, Cultural Affairs and Recreation; and Rules and Ethics.